-- The ball should be about the size of a jack ball or small bouncy ball.
-If the dough is too dry, dip your fingers in your cup of water then try rolling the dough again.
+- The ball should be about the size of a nickel.
+If the dough is too dry, dip your fingers in some water then try rolling the dough again.
 Don't be afraid to squish the dough to soften the butter it won't ruin the cookie I promise!

 - Do this with all of the scraps of dough you have left until it is all used up.

-- Place the cookie balls on a non-lined baking sheet and gently press into the top one pecan piece on all of the cookie balls.
+- Place the cookie balls on a non-lined baking sheet and gently press into the top one pecan.½ cup whole pecans for the cookie ball garnish

 - Bake at 350 degrees for 8-10 minutes or until the cookie balls start to look brown on edges and bottom.

-- While they are baking, add 1 cup of powdered sugar to a medium bowl.
+- While they are baking, add ½ cup of powdered sugar to a medium bowl.½ cup powdered sugar

 - When the cookies are done baking, remove from the oven and one by one take a cookie off the baking sheet and place into your bowl of powdered sugar rolling it around to coat it well (be careful they are hot!).